what is wabi-sabi? principles of wabi-sabi design

 detail shot of greenwich hotel, design by axel vervoordt — image courtesy of

-Unlike some other design styles that make use of strict symmetry, wabi-sabi style uses asymmetry and irregularity to create a sense of balance and harmony. it’s all about creating a place that feels natural and authentic.
+unlike some other design styles that make use of strict symmetry, wabi-sabi style uses asymmetry and irregularity to create a sense of balance and harmony. it’s all about creating a place that feels natural and authentic.

-intentional negative space
+be intentional with negative space

 interiors within the wabi-sabi aesthetic also use negative space to create a sense of balance. beauty is found not only in the subject but also in the emptiness around it. for some, the absence of clutter and excess decoration can even serve as a reminder of the impermanence of material possessions.

-light and shadow
+play with natural light and shadow

 light and shadow shape our understanding of the natural world, so they play a central role in wabi-sabi as well. sunlight can highlight the imperfections in stone tile, for example, while shadow might emphasize the uneven texture of raw, unfinished wood.